 Nicole Francis has devoted her career to working with youth.

 As part of the PJCC staff since 2008, Nicole has supported the social, emotional, and intellectual development of children of all ages: first as a counselor at Camp Keff; then, as the founding manager of the Treehouse @ the J afterschool program; and most recently, as the Director of Youth, Family, and Recreation.
 In these roles, she has supervised the whole gamut of youth programs, from sports leagues, to summer camp, to enrichment classes.

 But her PJCC roots extend even deeper: she herself is an alumnus of both PJCC Preschool and Wornick Jewish Day School.
 Her Bachelor’s Degree in Sociology from the University of California, Santa Barbara, as well as her Master’s in Public Administration from Notre Dame de Namur University, have formed the framework for her own educational growth and development.

-Nicole’s family is carrying on the PJCC tradition—her daughter, Aliyah, is a proud student at the school.
-And now, Nicole is excited to be a part of this amazing community as ECE Director, helping your own children learn and grow.
+Nicole’s family is carrying on the PJCC tradition—her daughter, Aliyah, was a proud student at the school.
+And Nicole is excited to be a part of this amazing community, helping your own children learn and grow.

 Lauren has quite a heritage in her work with preschoolers.
 Inspired by her grandmother’s own work and dedication, she readily decided upon work in the field of early childhood education.

 A born-and-raised San Franciscan, Lauren’s educational roots run deep in the Bay Area soil.
 After attending City College of San Francisco, taking every child development course she could, Lauren transferred to San Francisco State University, where her courses cultivated her reflective work and guided her in becoming a more equitable educator.
 She graduated with a Bachelor’s degree in Child and Adolescent Development, with an emphasis on Early Childhood Education and a minor in Special Education.